yachoukh/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 In this task you modified the settings for each replicated VM to use a static private IP address that matches the on-premises IP addresses for that machine

 > **Note:** Azure Migrate makes a "best guess" at the VM settings, but you have full control over the settings of migrated items.
-In this case, setting a static private IP address ensures our virtual machines in Azure retain the same IPs they had on-premises, which avoids having to reconfigure the VMs during migration (for example, by editing web.config files).
+In this case, setting a static private IP address ensures the virtual machines in Azure retain the same IPs they had on-premises, which avoids having to reconfigure the VMs during migration (for example, by editing web.config files).